Oscar Piastri Calls FIA’s Reversal of Gasly’s Monaco Penalty ‘Astonishing’

-• Mercedes, McLaren and Red Bull all moved to challenge the ruling, because their own drivers served the same pit-lane penalty and never got it back.
+• McLaren and Red Bull have lodged notifications of appeal with the FIA International Court of Appeal, citing sporting fairness, because their own drivers served the same penalty without it being overturned.

 Watch every race of the 2026 season live on Apple TV

-Reacting publicly for the first time, Piastri laid out his problem with the call in plain terms.
+Speaking in Barcelona, Piastri set out his problem with the ruling in detail.
 “I am pretty mind-blown by the decision, because how can you reverse a decision that was ultimately wrong, but when other people have been penalised for the same thing, and served the penalty in the race?” he said.

 “How you can then change one penalty, knowing that probably five or six other races have been impacted by that, is astonishing.”